-Combatting the Islamic State in Syria has been the top priority for U.S. policymakers since 2014, and, as of late 2018, the group has been all but eliminated as a coherent military force.
-U.S.-trained and -equipped partner forces control most of northeastern Syria.
-At present, U.S. policymakers have signaled their intention to train and equip local forces to hold and secure areas recaptured from the Islamic State, but have signaled that U.S. funds will no longer be invested at
+Combatting the Islamic State in Syria has been the top priority for U.S. policymakers since 2014.
+On December 19, 2018, President Trump announced that the group had been defeated in Syria, although military sources have stated that operations against the Islamic State in Syria continue.227 U.S.-trained and -equipped partner forces control most of northeastern Syria.
+Prior to President Trump's announcement in December 2018 that U.S. military forces would withdraw from Syria, U.S. policymakers had stated their intention to train and equip local forces to hold and secure areas recaptured from the Islamic State.
+They also had signaled that U.S. funds would no longer be invested at previously prevailing levels to stabilize conflict-damaged areas under U.S. partner control in Syria's northeast.
+Instead, the Trump Administration sought to encourage coalition members and U.S. partners to contribute to stabilization efforts as a means of lowering the direct costs to the United States.
+Questions about program management, coordination, and evaluation may have accompanied what was expected to have been a planned shift toward joint stabilization.
+More fundamental questions now exist about the future of security and stabilization efforts amid U.S. plans for military withdrawal.

-&lt;sup>186 "OPCW Will Deploy Fact-Finding Mission to Syria," OPCW Press Release, April 10, 2018.

-&lt;sup>187 OPCW Technical Secretariat, S/1645/2018, July 6, 2018, para.
-2.8.

-&lt;sup>188 The Human Rights Council is the primary intergovernmental U.N. body charged with addressing human rights situations worldwide.
-The United States is currently a Council member.

-&lt;sup>189 http://www.ohchr.org/EN/HRBodies/HRC/IICISyria/Pages/CoIMandate.aspx; see also http://www.ohchr.org/ SiteCollectionImages/Bodies/HRCouncil/IICISyria/COISyria\ChemicalWeapons.jpg.

-&lt;sup>190 Report of the Independent International Commission of Inquiry on the Syrian Arab Republic, September 6, 2017.

-previously prevailing levels to stabilize conflict-damaged areas under U.S. partner control in Syria's northeast.
-Instead, the Trump Administration seeks to encourage coalition members and U.S. partners to contribute to stabilization efforts as a means of lowering the direct costs to the United States.
-Questions about program management, coordination, and evaluation may accompany this planned shift toward joint stabilization.

 In addition, the potential reintegration of areas of Syria's east and northeast by the Asad government-whether by force or negotiation-raises other challenging policy questions.

-If the resurgent Asad government adopts a confrontational posture toward U.S. forces and their local partners, renewed conflict could result and create new threats to U.S. personnel, demands on U.S. resources, and dilemmas for U.S. decisionmakers.
-If the Asad government adopts a relatively conciliatory approach toward U.S. partners and moves to reintegrate the northeast under its control through negotiation, it may insist on the eviction of U.S. forces and personnel or seek to absorb U.S.-trained and -equipped forces into its own ranks.
-In light of standing and proposed restrictions on the use of U.S. nonhumanitarian funding in Asad-controlled areas, the expansion of Syrian government control to the areas of northeastern Syria recaptured from the Islamic State could impose limits on continued U.S. involvement in stabilization activities.
+If the resurgent Asad government adopts a confrontational posture toward withdrawing U.S. forces and their local partners, renewed conflict could result and create new threats to U.S. personnel, demands on U.S. resources, and dilemmas for U.S. decisionmakers.
+If the Asad government adopts a relatively conciliatory approach toward U.S. partners and moves to reintegrate the northeast under its control through negotiation, it may seek to absorb U.S.-trained and -equipped forces into its own ranks.
+In light of standing and proposed restrictions on the use of U.S. nonhumanitarian funding in Asad-controlled areas, the expansion of Syrian government control to the areas of northeastern Syria recaptured from the Islamic State could impose limits on U.S. involvement in stabilization and/or counterterrorism activities.